generic-beat-detector/GBD/README.md

 __NEWS:__ A new beat detection mode, [*GBD Drift*](https://www.youtube.com/watch?v=_Gsr5TF1x7E), is scheduled for inclusion  in the next release (around late Nov 2018).

 Bear in mind that while GBD's realtime beat detection is sturdy, it still requires some "compliance" on the part of the user if it is to function in the most generic manner possible, i.e. across the variety of music genres.
 For the best results, the quality of the music should be that of professional studio CD recordings: preferably WAV uncompressed PCM or, at least, an encoding by an industry-standard audio format converter.
-For example, pirated `.mp3` downloads from the Internet (i.e. poorly encoded or transcoded formats) or amateur recordings are likely to result in disappointment.
+For example, pirated `.mp3` downloads from the Internet (i.e. poorly encoded or transcoded formats) or amateur recordings are likely to produce unsatisfactory results.
 These issues are discussed more fully
 [*here*](https://github.com/generic-beat-detector/GBD/wiki#features).

 ## Licenses